Ray54111/Home_Sales/README.md

 ## Purpose

 Use SparkSQL to determine key metrics about home sale data.
-Then use Spark to create temporary views, partition the data,
+Then use Spark to create temporary views, partition the data, and determin differences in load time.

-## Analysis